suryaaprakassh/dorg/Readme.md

 ### 3.Usage

-- create a .dorg.conf file in your home directory
+- A default config file will be created in home directory

-- copy the example conf file
+- make your changes there

 ### 4.Rules(could not find a better word)

 - write the extensions within paranthesis() and seperated by |
 - write the regex within //
-- dont leave any white space between = (because there is no native trim function in c)
-- dont leave any empty line in the config file
 - moving priority depends upon the order in the config file, so the topmost line in the config have highest priority
+- by default a folder named Others will be created
+- any file that doesnt match the config will be moved to Others

 ## Example .dorg.conf